kstathou/acl-search-engine/README.md

 I am Kostas and I work at the intersection of knowledge discovery, data engineering and scientometrics.
 I am a Mozilla Open Science Fellow and a Principal Data Science Researcher at Nesta.
 I am currently working on [Orion](https://www.orion-search.org/), an open-source knowledge discovery and research measurement tool.

-If you have any questions or would like to learn more about it, you can find me on [twitter](https://twitter.com/kstathou) or send me an email at kostas@mozillafoundation.org
+If you have any questions or would like to learn more about it, you can find me on [twitter](https://twitter.com/kstathou).

 ## Appendix: Data & methods ##